netdata/netdata/src/collectors/ebpf.plugin/README.md

 #### `[network connections]`

-The Netdata is integrating eBPF sockets collection with the [`networkviewer.plugin`](https://github.com/netdata/netdata/blob/master/src/collectors/network-viewer.plugin/network-connections-chart.html).
+Netdata is integrating eBPF sockets collection with the [`networkviewer.plugin`](https://github.com/netdata/netdata/blob/master/src/collectors/network-viewer.plugin/network-connections-chart.html).
-While this is happening, we are disabling this option to avoid overload on the host.
+During this process, we are temporarily disabling this option to prevent host overload.

 You can configure the information shown with function `ebpf_socket` using the settings in this section.